Arnold Goodman, Baron Goodman

-Arnold Abraham Goodman, Baron Goodman, CH, (21 August 1913 – 12 May 1995) was a British lawyer and political advisor.
+Arnold Abraham Goodman, Baron Goodman, CH (21 August 1913 – 12 May 1995) was a British lawyer and political adviser.

 Life

-Arnold Goodman was born at Hackney, London, son of Jewish parents Joseph Goodman (1879/80-1940), a master draper, and Bertha (1887-1959), daughter of Joseph Mauerberger, owner of a Stepney drapery business.
+Arnold Goodman was born at Hackney, London, son of Jewish parents Joseph Goodman (1879/80–1940), a master draper, and Bertha (1887–1959), daughter of Joseph Mauerberger, owner of a Stepney drapery business.

-His first name was given on his birth certificate as "Aby", which was only corrected by his father in 1931.
+His first name was given on his birth certificate as "Aby", which was corrected by his father only in 1931.
 The Goodman family were comfortably prosperous, as Goodman described in profiles.
 He was educated at Hackney Downs School (formerly The Grocers' Company School), University College London, and Downing College, Cambridge.
-He became a leading London lawyer as Senior Partner in the law firm Goodman, Derrick & Co (now Goodman Derrick LLP).
-He was solicitor and advisor to politicians such as Harold Wilson.
+He became a leading London lawyer as Senior Partner in the law firm Goodman, Derrick & Co (subsequently Goodman Derrick LLP and now RWK Goodman LLP).

 Lord Goodman was chairman of the Arts Council of Great Britain from 1965 until 1972, succeeded by Lord Gibson.
 As chair of the Arts Council, Goodman managed the organisation's 'golden age' with the establishing of the South Bank Centre and adoption of the only UK government bill for the Arts while the Council began regular funding for a number of galleries and theatre companies in the English regions.
 He was also chairman of British Lion Films, the Committee of Inquiry into Charity Law, the Committee on London Orchestras, the Housing Corporation, the National Building Agency, the Newspaper Proprietors' Association, and The Observer Trust, as well as being Director of the Royal Opera House and Sadler's Wells, Governor of the Royal Shakespeare Theatre, a member of the Planning Committee for the Open University and President of the Theatrical Advisory Committee.
 He was a Senior Fellow of the Royal College of Art and an Honorary Fellow of the Royal College of Art.
 He was also a founder and patron of the Next Century Foundation.
 He was awarded an Honorary Degree (Doctor of Laws) by the University of Bath in 1976.
 On 7 November of the same year, he formally opened the British Music Information Centre (BMIC).